affyzal/sentiment-app/README.md

-Here’s your README properly formatted in Markdown for GitHub:

 # Sentiment Analysis Dashboard

 An interactive web app that analyzes the emotional tone of U.S. presidential debates.
 Using natural language processing (NLP), it visualizes **polarity**, **subjectivity**, and **emotional trends** over time, helping users understand shifts in sentiment, tone, and intensity for each candidate.